ntk148v/til/linux/network-performance-ultimate-guide.md

 f

 # CPU0 is the only CPU used
-echo 1 > /proc/irq/32/snmp_affinity
+echo 1 > /proc/irq/32/smp_affinity
-cat /proc/irq/32/snmp_affinity
+cat /proc/irq/32/smp_affinity

 1

-# Commas can be used to delimit snmp_affinity values for discrete 32-bit groups
+# Commas can be used to delimit smp_affinity values for discrete 32-bit groups
 # This is required on systems with more than 32 cores
 # For example, IRQ  40 is serviced on all cores of a 64-core system
 cat /proc/irq/40/smp_affinity